Quantock Hills: Origins

 Evidence of activity in the Quantocks from prehistoric times includes finds of Mesolithic flints at North Petherton and Broomfield and many Bronze Age round barrows (marked on maps as tumulus, plural tumuli), such as Thorncombe Barrow above Bicknoller.
 Several ancient stones can be seen, such as the Triscombe Stone and the Long Stone above Holford.
 Many of the tracks along ridges of the Quantocks probably originated as ancient ridgeways.
 A Bronze Age hill fort, Norton Camp, was built to the south at Norton Fitzwarren, close to the centre of bronze making in Taunton.

 Iron Age sites in the Quantocks include major hill forts at Dowsborough and Ruborough, as well as several smaller earthwork enclosures, such as Trendle Ring and Plainsfield Camp.
 Ruborough near Broomfield is on an easterly spur from the main Quantock ridge, with steep natural slopes to the north and south east.
 The fort is triangular in shape, with a single rampart and ditch (univallate), enclosing 4 acre.
 A linear outer work about 131 yd away, parallel to the westerly rampart, encloses another 4 acre.
 The name Ruborough comes from Rugan beorh or Ruwan-beorge meaning Rough Hill.
 The Dowsborough fort has an oval shape, with a single rampart and ditch (univallate) following the contours of the hill top, enclosing an area of 7 acre.
 The main entrance is to the east, towards Nether Stowey, with a simpler opening to the north west, aligned with a ridgeway leading down to Holford.
 A col to the south connects the hill to the main Stowey ridge, where a linear earthwork known as Dead Woman's Ditch cuts across the spur.

 Little evidence exists of Roman influence on the Quantock region beyond isolated finds and hints of transient forts.
 A Roman port was at Combwich, and it is possible that a Roman road ran from there to the Quantocks, because the names Nether Stowey and Over Stowey come from the Old English stan wey, meaning stone way.
 In October 2001 the West Bagborough Hoard of 4th-century Roman silver was discovered in West Bagborough.
 The 681 coins included two denarii from the early 2nd century, and eight miliarense and 671 siliqua dating to 337–367 AD.
-The majority were struck in the reigns of emperors Constantius II and Julian and derive from a range of mints including Arles and Lyons in France, Trier in Germany and Rome.
+The majority were struck in the reigns of emperors Constantius II and Julian and derive from a range of mints including Arles and Lyon in France, Trier in Germany and Rome.